 Over the past 10+ years, my team and I have had the privilege of helping thousands of people on their weight loss and wellness journeys.
 We’ve paid particularly close attention to nutrition along the way, continually refining our food tables, nutrition guidelines, recipes, and sample meal plans.

-One of the first things you receive in our 90-day weight loss program is a patient booklet full of information and inspiration for your journey.
+One of the first things you receive in our 12-Week weight loss program is a patient booklet full of information and inspiration for your journey.
 Included in your booklet are the four dozen meat and seafood items we’ve approved for our weight loss patients, vegetarian protein options, over three dozen approved low-sugar vegetables, and our seventeen approved fruits.
 Serving size and sugar teaspoons are included for each item.